robvet/dapr-workshop/Assignment03/step-by-step.md

 Warning: Once you remove container, it's gone.
 To use it, again, you'll need to start over with the `docker run` command shown at the beginning of this step.

-> For your convenience, the `src/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
-You can use the `src/Infrastructure/rabbitmq/start-rabbitmq.ps1` script to start the RabbitMQ container.
+> For your convenience, the `src/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop. invoke the `src/Infrastructure/rabbitmq/start-rabbitmq.ps1` script to start the RabbitMQ container.
 >
-> If you want to start all the infrastructural containers at once (also for assignments to come), you can also use the `src/Infrastructure/start-all.ps1` script.
+> If you want to start all the infrastructural containers at once (for this and the assignments to come), invoke the `src/Infrastructure/start-all.ps1` script.

 ## Step 2: Configure the pub/sub component

-Until now, you have been using the default Dapr components that were installed on your machine.
-They include a state management and pub/sub component.
-Under the covers, both use Redis server which is also installed by default.
+Until now, you have been using the default Dapr components installed on your machine.
+They include both a state management and pub/sub component.
+Under the covers, both use Redis server, which is also installed by default.
 The components are installed in the folder `%USERPROFILE%\.dapr\components` on Windows and `$HOME/.dapr/components` on Linux or Mac.

-To change the message broker component from Redis to RabbitMQ, you'll create a local folder for the new component file.
-Once created, you'll specify the new folder when starting services with the Dapr CLI.
-The `--components-path` flag will instruct Dapr where to find the new component files.
+To change the message broker component from Redis to RabbitMQ, you'll create a local components folder and new component file.
+You'll then specify the new folder when starting services with the Dapr CLI.
+The `--components-path` flag will instruct Dapr where to find the new component folder and files.

 1. Create a new folder `src/dapr/components`.

-   > Visual Studio Code, ver 1.41 and above, will create multiple subfolders as a single sub-folder.
+   > Note: Version 1.41+ of Visual Studio Code collapses embedded subfolders into a single child subfolder.
 This feature is called *compact folders*.
-You can disable this feature from tthe menu: File, Preferences, Settings, Explorer, CompactFolders.
+You can disable this feature from the menu: File...
+Preferences...
+Settings...
+Explorer...
+CompactFolders.

 1. Copy all the .yaml files from the Dapr installation folder `%USERPROFILE%\.dapr\components\` on Windows and `$HOME/.dapr/components` on Linux or Mac to the `src/dapr/components` folder.